The Charles Dickens Museum

 The organisation of the international Dickens Fellowship is, appropriately, coordinated from London - the city which is most closely associated with Dickens and the concept of ‘Dickensian.’
 Information about the administrative role of the Central Fellowship is given on the organisation and history pages.

 Apart from being at the centre of the international community which is the Dickens Fellowship, the Central Fellowship has its own membership, like any of the Dickens Fellowship branches.
 The membership of the Central Fellowship, as you would expect, includes many people who live in or near London, and who take part in our very busy programme of events.
 But we also welcome as members people who live in parts of the UK or parts of the world where there is no local branch of the Fellowship.
-We currently have members who live in Scotland, Italy, Germany, Poland, Malta, Sweden, China, Hungary, Bulgaria, Taiwan, and many other countries.
+We currently have members who live in Ireland, Bosnia, Germany, Poland, Malta, Sweden, China, Hungary, Bulgaria, Taiwan, and many other countries.
 They are kept in touch with news and activities of the Central Fellowship by the two newsletters produced here in London – the London Particular and Mr Dick’s Kite, - and through this website.
 Many also choose to subscribe to The Dickensian, the Fellowship journal.
 We are of course delighted to see distant members at our meetings whenever they are visiting London, and we welcome news items from them for inclusion in our publications.

 This page of the website gives information about activities of interest to London members and to members of the Fellowship visiting the capital.
 The list on this page includes the Central Fellowship programme of events for 2017, activities organised by the Friends of the Charles Dickens Museum in Doughty Street, and details of other exhibitions, conferences, meetings, walks and social events which we think may be of interest.